 All necessary data on the heat treatment process including procedures and appropriate instrument readings shall be submitted to the Register representative on his demand.
+The delivery condition shall meet the design and application requirements.
+It is the manufacturer's responsibility to select the appropriate heat treatment method to obtain the required mechanical properties.

-- 3.8.4.3 In case where steel casting after final heat treatment is subjected to local heating or to operations producing additional strain, heat treatment may be required to relieve residual stress. - 3.8.4.4 Heat treatment shall be carried out in properly constructed furnaces which are efficiently maintained and have adequate means for control and recording of temperature.
+- 3.8.4.3 In case where steel casting after final heat treatment is subjected to local heating or to operations producing additional strain, heat treatment may be required to relieve residual stress.
+The manufacturer shall have strict control of this temperature in order to avoid any detrimental effects to the final heat treatment and resultant microstructure and mechanical properties of the casting. - 3.8.4.4 Heat treatment shall be carried out in properly constructed furnaces which are efficiently maintained and have adequate means for control and recording of temperature.
 The furnace dimensions shall be such as to allow the whole casting to be uniformly heated to the necessary temperature.